-The maritime sector has many different players: shipowners, shipyards, suppliers including many SMEs, ports, engineering agencies, knowledge institutes, governments, international organisations and environmental groups (NGOs).
-It is by definition an international field which brings with it a special dynamic.
-Not only shipping, but also the potential of the seas as a source of sources and nutrients are important factors to consider.
+The maritime sector has many different players: shipowners, shipyards, suppliers (including many SMEs), ports, engineering agencies, knowledge institutes, governments, international organisations and environmental groups.
+It is by definition an international field with its own, specific dynamic.
+Not only shipping, but also the potential of the oceans as a natural resource and a source of nutrients are important factors to consider.

-The most important developments in the sector are:
+The most important developments in the maritime technology sector are:

 - Energy conservation

-- Invasive exotics from ballast water and bio-fouling
+- The dispersal of invasive species by ballast water and bio-fouling

 - Environmental pollution